coin-or/MibS/README.md

 have these installed, you can build and link MibS against the installed version.
 Otherwise, by following the instruction below, you'll be able to download, build, and install all dependencies.

-## DOWNLOADING

-Binary packages are available for some platforms from [Bintray](https://bintray.com/coin-or/download/MibS).

 ## BUILDING AND INSTALLING